 There are several other careers that sound somewhat similar to licensed professional counselors, but vary in duties and priorities in some small but important ways.
 A few of these careers are listed below.

-• Licensed Marriage and Family Therapist (LMFT): A LMFT is a professional in the mental health field, like an LPC.
+- Licensed Marriage and Family Therapist (LMFT): A LMFT is a professional in the mental health field, like an LPC.
 However, they are more likely to work with families, couples, and those struggling with relationship issues.
 Their education helped them develop the skills needed to assist their clients in navigating complex issues surrounding mental health and relationships.
 LMFTs may also take on supervisory, directorial, or administrative roles at various agencies.

-• Licensed Clinical Social Worker (LCSW): A LCSW is another type of mental health professional, but in this case, they provide intensive case management services alongside therapeutic interventions to help improve the lives of their clients.
+- Licensed Clinical Social Worker (LCSW): A LCSW is another type of mental health professional, but in this role, they provide intensive case management services alongside therapeutic interventions to help improve the lives of their clients.
 While other mental health professionals (such as LPCs and LMFTs) may also provide case management services, an LCSW is specifically trained to explore resources with clients.
 In school, they are taught factors that impact a clients life, both socially and in their environment.

-• Psychologist: Both psychologists and LPCs can provide therapy and diagnose clients.
+- Psychologist: Both psychologists and LPCs can provide therapy and diagnose clients.
 However, the careers differ because LPCs try to prevent certain mental health conditions or life issues from worsening, and try to empower clients to make positive change.
 Psychologists, on the other hand, have a more specialized job.
 Their approach to mental health care is scientific and they conduct studies of behavior by observing clients.
 They also identify patterns of behavior.
 Then, they assess their findings.
 Often, these studies are used to educate others in the field as well.

 Resources for LPC Candidates